×

 What is a typical expat home or apartment like in Scheveningen?

 "A typical expat home or apartment in Scheveningen, is often located in close proximity to the beach, offering stunning sea views.
 These homes are usually modern and spacious, with large windows that let in plenty of natural light.
 The interiors are often designed with a blend of contemporary and traditional Dutch aesthetics, featuring high ceilings, wooden floors, and minimalist decor.
 The living area is usually open plan, with a fully equipped kitchen, a dining area, and a comfortable seating area.
 The bedrooms are typically large and come with ample storage space.
 Many apartments also come with private balconies or terraces, perfect for enjoying the sea breeze.
 The buildings often provide amenities such as secure parking, bike storage, and sometimes even a communal garden or courtyard.
-The location also offers easy access to local shops, restaurants, and public transportation, making it convenient for daily living," explained one expat living in Scheveningen, The Netherlands.
+The location also offers easy access to local shops, restaurants, and public transportation, making it convenient for daily living," wrote a member in Scheveningen.

 What is the average cost of housing in Scheveningen?